chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 ## Query

 The **Jira: Query** task type executes a [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html) query on a JIRA server to retrieve a list of issues and their summaries (titles).
+It is supported in XL Release 4.8.0 and later.

 The following properties are available: